Temple Rome housing options are as follows:

-Temple Rome semester and undergraduate summer session students have the option to live in an apartment residence, reside with an Italian family in a homestay (homestay available in semester and summer I only), or find their own housing in Rome.
-Graduate seminar students typically arrange their own housing, but may elect to live in the Temple-arranged apartment residence.
+- Fall semester, spring semester, and summer I students have the option to live in a program-arranged apartment residence, reside with an Italian family in a homestay, or find their own housing in Rome.

 Housing is guaranteed for all program participants who submit the housing form and a $200 non-refundable housing deposit by the deadline set for your particular semester.
 If you and another program participant would like to be roommates, you should both request to room with one another on the housing form.
 Although we cannot guarantee placements, we do our best to accommodate mutual roommate requests.

 - Temple Rome houses students in an apartment residence, located in lively residential areas with many local shops and eateries nearby.
 The distance to Temple Rome is approximately 1.5 miles.
 You may walk or take public transportation (short bus or metro ride).
 Occasionally, a second facility may be used, depending on the number of program participants.

 - Each apartment has:

 - shared bedroom(s) and bathroom